natcap/invest.users-guide/source/sdr.rst

 Note, however, that this bounding approach may be entirely appropriate for initial assessment of the significance of different benefit streams, i.e. if the most expensive approach does not have a significant impact, then there is no need to refine the analysis to utilize more detailed approaches such as willingness-to-pay (for consumers) or impacts on net revenues (for producers).
 However, if the impact is large and there is no good reason to believe that the relevant actors will undertake the mitigating activities, then a willingness-to-pay framework is the appropriate path to take.
 For an introduction to the techniques available, see http://ecosystemvaluation.org/dollar_based.htm.

 **Time considerations** Generally, economic and financial analysis will utilize some form of discounting that recognizes the time value of money, benefits, and use of resources.
-Benefits and costs that accrue in the future “count for less” than benefits and costs that are borne close to the present.
+Benefits and costs that accrue in the future "count for less" than benefits and costs that are borne close to the present.
 It is important that any economic or financial analysis be cognizant of the fact that the SDR model represents only average annual impacts under steady state conditions.
 This has two implications for valuation.
 First, users must recognize that the impacts being valued may take some time to come about: It is not the case that the full steady state benefits would begin accruing immediately, even though many of the costs might.
 Second, the annual averaging means that cost or benefit functions displaying nonlinearities on shorter timescales should (if possible) be transformed, or the InVEST output should be paired with other statistical analysis to represent important intra- or inter-annual variability.

 Data Needs
 ==========